Barwick-in-Elmet Historical Society

 The parish Council has circulated its reply to Leeds City about the Neighborhood Development Plan and a response form to all houses.
 It is also holding meetings in both Scholes and Barwick to get the views of residents.

-It has been decided that improvements should be made to the road markings and road signs at the Coronation Tree junction in order to reduce road accidents.
 Some aspects change gradually over the years to meet people’s needs.
 Since Leeds City has introduced charges for the disposal of unwanted goods such as washing machines and household fittings the practice has developed for householders to leave the items in prominent places at the front of the house so that the modern equivalent of the former "rag and bone" merchants to come pass in their pick-up trucks - which they seem to do on a daily basis.
 In the last year or so the council’s refuse sites have opened shops which accept reusable household items for sale; the income goes to charity.
 Between them the two services have reduced the problem of disposing of unwanted items.

 The disquiet over plans for housing to be built in the parish rumbles on.
 Two more potential sites for houses have been identified in Barwick - land to the west of Flats Lane and another plot on "brownfield" land close to the Boyle.